tintagel/basics/CONTRIBUTION.md

 #basics - How to contribute

+First, this is basically a repo of my notes on stuff so I don't really anticipate anyone finding this and wanting to contribute.
+But if you do find it and want to contribute, then I am grateful that you decided to help and share!

 Use the standard GitHub workflow in the Fork & Pull Model:
 * [GitHub Flow](https://guides.github.com/introduction/flow/)
 * [Fork A Repo](https://help.github.com/articles/fork-a-repo/)